Altered (2024 film): Production

 In May 2024, it was revealed that a science fiction action film written and directed by Timo Vuorensola was in development, with Tom Felton, Liza Bugulova, Richard Brake, Igor Jijikine and Aggy K. Adams joining the cast.
 Filming took place in Astana, Kazakhstan.

 Release

 Altered premiered at the 2024 Cannes Film Festival.
 In August 2025, it was announced that the film would receive its theatrical release in Russia on 18 September.
-It is scheduled to be released in the United States in limited theaters on November 21, 2025.
+It was released in the United States in limited theaters on November 21, 2025.